Are You Being Served?: Theme tune

-The theme song, written by the show's co-writer David Croft and composer Ronnie Hazlehurst, consists of an imaginary lift girl, voiced by Stephanie Gathercole, also Mr Rumbold's first secretary, (r.n.
-Reeve), (1944-2011), announcing each floor over the musique concrète sounds of a cash register (which effectively serves as the only percussion instrument) and a simple musical accompaniment.
+The theme tune, written by the show's co-writer David Croft and composer Ronnie Hazlehurst, consists of an imaginary lift girl, voiced by Stephanie Gathercole, also Mr Rumbold's first secretary, (r.n.
+Reeve), (1944–2011), announcing each floor over the musique concrète sounds of a cash register and a simple musical accompaniment.

-The 1977 Are You Being Served? film has a different version of the theme song which is longer, in a different key and without the floor announcements.
+The 1977 Are You Being Served? film has a different version of the theme tune which is longer, in a different key and without the floor announcements.
 A remix of the theme was released in 1996 by a dance act calling itself "Grace Brothers", and featured vocal samples of John Inman and Frank Thornton.

-There is a homage to the theme song in the Ladytron song "Paco!" from the album 604, and New Zealand band Minuit's "I hate guns".
-A lugubrious version of the theme song is featured on the album The Ape of Naples by the experimental music group Coil.
-The theme song has also been covered by Australian band Regurgitator on their 1999 album ...art.
+There is an homage to the theme tune in the Ladytron song "Paco!" from the album 604, and New Zealand band Minuit's "I Hate Guns".
+A lugubrious version of the theme tune is featured on the album The Ape of Naples by the experimental music group Coil.
+The theme tune has also been covered by Australian band Regurgitator on their 1999 album ...art.
 Pop singer Jamelia's song "Window Shopping" (from her 2006 album Walk with Me) begins with a sample of the familiar cash register sound effect as well as Mrs Slocombe's voice inquiring, "Good morning, Mr Grainger; are you free?"

-The song was also used in a 2016 Audi advertisement for their Quattro range.
+The song was also used in a 2016 Audi advertisement for its Quattro range.